Crisis and Emergency Preparedness

 Evacuation of Schools

-• Even if students contact you directly from their cell phone asking that you pick them up, please wait for the official word from the school or school division before coming to the school as misinformation is often rampant during emergencies.
+• Even if students contact you directly from their cell phone asking that you pick them up, please wait for the official word from the school or school division before coming to the school, as misinformation is often rampant during emergencies.

-• If the situation requires transporting students, parents/guardians will be informed of any alternate shelter location(s) via the school division’s messaging system.
+• If the situation requires transporting students, parents/guardians will be informed of alternate shelter location(s) via the school division’s messaging system.

 • The school division’s website (www.pwcs.edu) is regularly updated and is always a good place to go for the most accurate and up-to-date information.

 • Parents/guardians will be permitted to pick up their children unless public safety or school officials have restricted access to the school.
-This may occur during a shelter-in-place or secure-the-building scenario, or another event.
+This may occur during a shelter in place or secure the building scenario or another event.

 Release of Students to Parents/Guardians

 • Parents/guardians will be permitted to pick up their children unless public safety or school officials have restricted access to the school.
-This may occur during a shelter-in-place or secure-the-building scenario, or another event.
+This may occur during a shelter in place or secure the building scenario or another event.

-• Students will only be released to those individuals authorized in ParentVUE or who have written permission from a parent or guardian.
+• Students will only be released to those authorized in ParentVUE or who have written permission from a parent or guardian.

 Coping in a Crisis Checklist